-For 16 years, owner Steve Maresch – a beef obsessive – has been perfecting the art of the elevated steakhouse experience.
-Beef – both grain-fed and grass-fed – is sourced from local farmers and as a far afield as Brazil.
+If you are unfortunate enough to regularly attend those tiresome kid’s birthday parties – and eat - at the place where the staff make a right spectacle of the Happy Birthday song, you will praise the gods after your meal at The Local Grill.
+For 16 years, the owner Steve Maresch – a beef obsessive – has been perfecting the art of the elevated steakhouse experience.
+Beef – both grain fed and grass fed - is sourced from local farmers and as a far afield as Brazil.
 It is aged (wet or dry) on the premises and cooked to your heart’s desire.

-There’s an extensive dessert selection available, from ice cream (three scoops of vanilla topped with a Bar One sauce) and home-made chocolate brownies to bread-and-butter pudding and malva pudding.
+An extensive dessert selection from ice cream (three scoops of vanilla topped with a bar one sauce) and home made chocolate brownies, to Bread and butter AND Malva pudding.

-The mood is versatile and, because of the size of the space and delineated areas, is suitable for a date but equally appropriate for a birthday celebration or a business lunch.
-You can tour the kitchen to learn more about the beef you’ll be eating.
+The mood is versatile, and because of the size of the space and delineated areas, is suitable for a date, while equally appropriate for a birthday celebration or a schmooze business lunch.

-The service is formal yet friendly.
+The service is friendly, in a formal, gentlemanly manner.
 All the waiters know the menu well and have excellent training.